dshulyak/invasion/README.md

 How to generate a map?
 ---

-To generate any random map simply use `./build/mapgen &> any.map`.
+To generate any random map simply use `./build/mapgen -out=any.map`.
 You can also explore all options with `-help`.
 In general, it allows for generating a map of the desired size and connectivity.

 Tests